 The next time that you’re pulled over, remain calm and remember your rights.
 You shouldn’t let the police use a minor traffic stop as an excuse to search your vehicle.
 If the police go against your will and search your car anyway, our team is here to protect you.

-If you believe that you or a child of yours was the victim of an illegal search that led to criminal or juvenile charges, call the experienced attorneys at Ghanouni Teen & Young Adult Defense Firm at 770-720-6336 for a complimentary Defense Strategy Meeting.
+If you believe that you or a child of yours was the victim of an illegal search that led to criminal or juvenile charges, contact the experienced attorneys at Ghanouni Teen & Young Adult Defense Firm for a complimentary Defense Strategy Meeting.